Act Responsibly

 Washington State

-- Boats to stay 300 yards from Southern Resident killer whales on either side.
+- Boaters must stay 1,000 yards* from Southern Resident killer whales.

-- Boats to go slow (<7 knots) within ½ mile of Southern Resident killer whales
+- Boaters must go slow (<7 knots) within ½ mile of killer whales.

-- Disengage engines if whales appear within 300 yards.
+- Boaters must disengage engine(s) if whales appear within 400 yards.

-Boats should stay 100 yards from all other marine mammals (e.g. humpback whales, gray whales, sea lions and seals).
+Boaters should stay 100 yards from all other marine mammals (e.g. humpback whales, gray whales, sea lions and seals), and 200 yards from baleen whales resting or with a calf.

 Canada